YannickRobin/gpt4all-nodejs/README.md

 # gpt4all-nodejs

-GPT4All is an open-source ChatGPT clone based on inference code for LLaMA models (7 Millions parameters).
+GPT4All is an open-source ChatGPT clone based on inference code for LLaMA models (7B parameters).
 It can run on a laptop and users can interact with the bot by command line.

 `gpt4all-nodejs` project is a simple NodeJS server to provide a chatbot web interface to interact with GPT4All.